dennisdoomen/CSharpGuidelines/_pages/1500_MaintainabilityGuidelines.md

 	}

 ### <a name="av1540"></a> Be reluctant with multiple return statements (AV1540) ![](/assets/images/2.png)
 One entry, one exit is a sound principle and keeps control flow readable.
-However, if the method is very small and complies with guideline AV1500 then multiple return statements may actually improve readability over some central boolean flag that is updated at various points.
+However, if the method body is very small and complies with guideline AV1500 then multiple return statements may actually improve readability over some central boolean flag that is updated at various points.

 ### <a name="av1545"></a> Don't use if-else statements instead of a simple (conditional) assignment (AV1545) ![](/assets/images/2.png)
 Express your intentions directly.
 For example, rather than: